-A twelve week field experience under the supervision of college supervisors and a certified early childhood teacher with a minimum of three years teaching experience, provides an opportunity for the student to satisfactorily demonstrate effective teaching practices. evaluation and reflective teaching are facilitated by seminars and journal writing.
+A full semester field experience under the supervision of college supervisors and a certified early childhood teacher with a minimum of three years teaching experience, provides an opportunity for the student to satisfactorily demonstrate effective teaching practices.
+Self-evaluation and reflective teaching are facilitated by seminars and journal writing.
 Approval of candidacy by the School of Education is required.